Real Estate Due Diligence in Poland

 Objectives of Property Due Diligence

-Legal audit includes a detailed analysis of the legal status of the property to be acquired and the risks that may be associated with the planned investment.
+Legal audit includes a detailed analysis of the legal status of the property to be acquired and evaluation of risks that may be associated with the planned investment.

 - legal title to the property,